ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ### Update Raspberry Pi firmware

-Update firmware in all Raspberry-PIs following the procedure described [here](/docs/firmware/)
+Update firmware in all Raspberry-PIs following the procedure described in ["Raspberry PI firmware update"](/docs/firmware/)

 ### Install gateway node

 Install `gateway` Operating System on Rapberry PI.

-The installation procedure followed is the described [here](/docs/ubuntu/) using cloud-init configuration files (`user-data` and `network-config`) for `gateway`, depending on the storage setup selected:
+The installation procedure followed is the described in ["Ubuntu OS Installation"](/docs/ubuntu/) using cloud-init configuration files (`user-data` and `network-config`) for `gateway`, depending on the storage setup selected:

 | Storage Configuration | User data    | Network configuration |
 |--------------------| ------------- |-------------|